tinkercademy-bootcamp/chat-project-harshitkansal1/exercise-4/README.md

 - Is it better to have many small files spread across many directories, or a few large files across fewer directories?
+  - Generally it is better to have many small files spread across many directories, each indicating their specific purpose to make it easy to read the code.
 - Is there a difference in compilation time between the two?
 - How can you assess performance other than compilation speed?